 His work over the past 20 years can be characterized by his ongoing effort to make personal computers into populist tools.
 As a designer, he has tried to make them affordable and easy to use.
 As a high profile personal computing pioneer, he has used his position as a platform from which to advocate that these machines be used for the good of society as a whole rather than for personal profit.
 And as an activist, he has promoted projects that employ computers to encourage community-building.

-In his talk here at Berkeley, Lee will discuss the ideas raised most recently in his May 1993 article in Dr. Dobbs Journal: How computers can (and should) be employed to provide a central meeting ground (or agora) to help restore a central sense of community which is missing in our post-industrial society.
+In his talk here at Berkeley, Lee discussed the ideas raised most recently in his May 1993 article in Dr. Dobbs Journal: How computers can (and should) be employed to provide a central meeting ground (or agora) to help restore a central sense of community which is missing in our post-industrial society.

 Friday September 10